-Take-home naloxone schemes are effective but pragmatic difficulties such as ensuring adequate supplies may need to be overcome.
+Take-home naloxone schemes are effective but pragmatic difficulties such as avoiding misuse and ensuring adequate supplies may need to be overcome.

 Further reading and references

-Deaths Related to Drug Poisoning in England and Wales, 2012; Office for National Statistics
+Deaths related to drug poisoning in England and Wales: 2020 registrations; Office for National Statistics.

 Oliver P, Horspool M, Rowse G; A psychological autopsy study of non-deliberate fatal opiate-related overdose 2008 National Treatment Agency for Substance Misuse